-- Externally, anti-inflammatory, vulnerary, lymphatic, anti-microbial.
-Taken internally it is great for digestion, normalizing menstruation, and is anti-spasmodic.
-Used in salves for every topical problem imaginable:
+- Externally – anti-inflammatory, vulnerary, lymphatic, anti-microbial; taken internally, it is great for digestion, normalizing menstruation, and is anti-spasmodic; alsosed in salves for every topical problem imaginable like:

-- Capsicum Annuum – Site – Full Sun – zone 9 perennial grown as an annual in Utah.
+- Capsicum Annuum – Site – Full Sun – zone 9 perennial grown as an annual in most areas

 - Soil – same as for peppers, around 6.5 ph

-- Externally it will warm hands and feet, rheumatic pains and lumbago and hoarseness as a gargle.
+- Externally it will warm hands and feet; may also use for rheumatic pains and lumbago, and for hoarseness as a gargle

 - Anti-microbial and, although stinging, a very effective styptic!

 - Taken as a general tonic specifically for circulatory and digestive systems